timpellison/flaggy/readme.md

 In this case, the alternative is blue/green deployment.

 ## A Real World Example
-We've been tasked with improving the query performance of a query used to return the last 5 comments on a blog post.
+We've been tasked with improving the query performance of a query used to return our account along with its balance in 2 seconds.
-Today, we've observed that the comments api returns the last 5 comments in 2 seconds.
 We want to conduct an experiment and use an alternative query.
-In non-production, it's faster but we don't have the same amount of data as we do in Production and we don't have the same hardware.
+In non-production, it's faster but we don't have the same amount of data as we do in Production.

 ## Usage